4 Billington St, Plymouth, MA 02360, USA

 Owned By: Town of Plymouth

-This 4-acre park is located at the site of the former Billington Street Dam, which was removed in 2018-2019.
+This 4-acre park is the site of the former Billington Street Dam, which was removed in 2002.
 It was the first coastal dam removal in Massachusetts!

 According to signage on site, the Billington Street Dam was constructed in in the late 1790s as a foundation for the Holmes and Packard Anchor Forge Mill.
 The mill’s footprint, at nearly 500 square feet, spanned the brook.
 Marine anchors were forged there from 1800 to 1815.
 From 1815 to 1844, the Russell Iron Company manufactured nails and tacks there, and then in 1854, Plymouth Mills took over, producing tacks, nails, rivets, patterns and various machinery components until it ceased operations in 1926.
 The mill property subsequently passed through several private landowners and was destroyed by fire in the late 1960s.